SigurdJanson/ccf21/pub/CrossCorrelations.md

 I wanted to use the `ccf` function in a project.
 I had so much trouble understanding it’s output.
 The documentation is rather scarce.
-Reading it carefully did not help me.
+Reading it carefully only helped a bit.
 I had to experiment with the function and write it down for myself.
-Maybe, what helped me, may help you, too.
+Maybe, what helped me may help you, too.

 ## Cross Correlations